About Me Standard

 How it works

-- What’s most important to me
+- What is most important to me

 - People who are important to me